DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

     * Notes
       * Initiated by a vendor
       * Test system security capabilities
-      * Compare design, security criteria, and actual capabiltiies
+      * Compare design, security criteria, and actual capabilities
       * Auditors decided if security criteria is met
       * Security criteria is based on intended use (commercial, health, etc)
       * Usually performed by a 3rd party
+      * Determines that a system meets security criteria
     * Steps
-      * Choose security crtieria (TCSEC/ITSEC/CC)
+      * Choose security criteria (`TCSEC/ITSEC/CC`)
-      * Analyze each system component beased on criteria
+      * Analyze each system component based on criteria
       * Evaluate deployment environment
       * Determine level of security
   * Accreditation
     * Recognition of the certification
     * Performed by an adopting organization/customer
+    * pproves use of a system in a specific environment
   * Maintenance
     * Ensuring that the security criteria is up to date
     * Ensuring that the system still meets security criteria
 * [Rainbow Series](https://en.wikipedia.org/wiki/Rainbow_Series)
   * security standards and guidelines published by the US in the 1980s and 1990s
-  * orginally published by the US DoD Computer Security Center and then by Nation Computer Security Center
+  * originally published by the US DoD Computer Security Center and then by Nation Computer Security Center
   * describe the process of evaluation for trusted systems
   * Some import Books in the series
     * [Orange - Trusted Computer System Evaluation](http://csrc.nist.gov/publications/secpubs/rainbow/std001.txt)